 updated 12.3.2019 : Your ticket at Homeschool Village on April 11 will allow you access to 2 workshops, light food, and other activities that make up Village life.
 Workshop 1 happens 11am-12:30pm.
 Workshop 2 happens 1:30pm-3pm.

 Unless you have bought a KDOZ space, please make babysitting arrangements as the Convention messages are for parents on April 10-11.
-Purchase tickets at the end of this post.
+Tickets are closed for this event.

 Meet the Homeschool Village Director and workshop leaders :